frePPLe/frepple/doc/user-interface/getting-around/changing-password.rst

 Changing your password
 ======================

-From the top right of the screen "My Preferences" or from the menu bar a screen can be opened where you can change your password.
+You can change your password from the login screen, or from the preferences screen that show when you click your user name in the top right corner of the screen.

+An administrator can use the user administration screen to change passwords as well.

 Users often choose poor passwords.
-We enforce a certain validation rules for passwords:
+We enforce the following validation rules for passwords:

 * Passwords need to be at least 8 characters.